Do it in order, or make your own way around Sheffield’s city centre. It’s your party. Venues listed A to Z.

 Picture House Social

-Tradiotnal alehouse with a continental beer focus.
-Eight caks ales, conservatory and garden area to rear.
+Traditional alehouse with a continental beer focus.
+Eight cask ales, conservatory and garden area to rear.
 Convivial and local.
 (Heeley)

 Walkley Beer Co

-Sheffield’s first micro-pub-ish, in that it was a pop-up for a while before finally finding a home on South Road.
-Mix now of cask and keg draught, homebrew ingredients and bottle selection.
+Small but perfectly formed bottleshop and ‘micropub’ in Walkely on South Road.
+Mix of cask and keg draught, homebrew ingredients and bottle selection.
 (Walkley)

 The White Lion

-A friendly atmosphere and music orientated local pub with a focus on well-kept ales.
+A friendly atmosphere and music orientated local pub with a focus on well-kept ales and live music.
+Usually have a vegan friendly beer on draught.
 Tiled exterior, snugs in front and good conversation at the bar.
 (Heeley)

-The bar boasts 7 handpulled ales from the finest breweries across the UK including some local to Sheffield.
+The bar boasts seven hand-pulled ales from the finest breweries across the UK including some local to Sheffield.
 A world beer bottle selection covers Japan and Iceland and there’s a section dedicated to Germany, Belgium and America too.
 (Broomhill)